NickGrunert/master-thesis/modules/02_algorithm.typ

     As illustrated by @fig:surfaces_pipeline, the surface steps from one of the image test runs are displayed.
     The detection of the house area is evident, as is the filtration of numerous small surfaces in the external environment.
     The necessity to overestimate the clipping percentage can be determined by the presence of clipped values throughout the house, suggesting a higher than necessary value, as actual information on the roof may be lost.
-    However, the algorithm appears to be functioning adequately during initial experimentation on a diverse set of houses.
+    However, the algorithm functions adequately well during initial experimentation on a diverse set of houses.

     === Scoring System for Evaluation <section:scoring>
     In the preceding tests, the quality of the majority of surfaces could be adequately assessed by manual observation for initial parameter tuning and theory validation.